davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 how they would construct a self-signed certificate.
 This may be useful in applications that, for example, expect trust anchors to have matching issuer and subject.
-This is, however, a placerholder value.
+This is, however, a placeholder value.
 The unsigned certificate is not considered self-signed or self-issued.

 Senders MAY alternatively use a short placeholder issuer consisting of a single